Avergrove/avergroves-learning-notes/docs/tetris/TSD_upgrade.md

 ## TSD Stacking
 The first category is stacking TSDs on top of TSDs.

-### Fractals
+### Fractals (Spider, Double Dagger)
 Fractals are THE most premiere and natural TSD upgrade, it's effectively stacking up a TSD on a TSD!
 - They're fantastic because they don't block the Tetris well, you will always be "safe" as long as you hold onto a T or I piece!
-    - They're also the only option that doesn't block the tetris well at all..
+    - They're also the only option that doesn't block the tetris well at all
-- They also tend to have symmetric piece requirements due to how fractals are symmetric.
+- Fractal 1: True fractals, they are two TSDs layered on top of each other with overhang on both sides
+- Fractal 2: Half-sided fractal, the fractal on top is floated higher.
-- However, they can also be somewhat difficult to build without using T shapes nor skimming.
+- Fractals can also be difficult to build without using T shapes nor skimming.
 - Skimming: The two technniques used for creating fractals is Zipper (LSZT) and Hyper Fractal (LJ)
+    - Zipper: You cover off both side overhangs of a TSD using Grim Grotto (SZ Skim)
+    - Hyper Fractal: You cover off both side overhangs of a TSD using Shallow Grave (Cremate, LJ Skim)
+    - Both these techniques are used to equalize height differences.

 ### Cut Copy / Uncut copy
 Cut copy is a TSD cut in half with another TSD slotted in between.